chiawase/chi-11ty/content/now.md

 - i haven't really continued the Webmentions project I started last ... month? huhu
 	- but it's still something I remember I wanna finish @-)
-- I realize I have a different kind of set up for every device, which is making it harder for me to just "do" whatever, wherever
-	- mostly thinking about this in the context of working on random personal projects
 - this is still on my mind: setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
 - I ordered a new keyboard and just waiting for it to arrive hehe